-One morning last winter in New York when I was getting ready to fly out to Salt Lake City for a weekend of interviews, I realized that I needed to update my wardrobe with at least a couple items that looked like they had been designed in this decade and not the 1930’s.
-I’ve long favored a classic style, finding it complements my body type and looks.
-I also often default into the jeans/t-shirt/hoodie mode when I know I’m not going to be seen by anyone but myself or my neighbors.
+One morning a few winters ago while preparing to fly out West for a weekend of interviews, I realized I needed to update my wardrobe with at least a couple items that looked like they had been designed in this decade and not the 1930’s.
+I’ve long favored a classic style, finding it complements my body type and look.
+I also often default to the jeans/t-shirt/hoodie mode when I know I’m not going to be seen by anyone other than my neighbors.
 Given that I was going to be spending three days with a search committee I felt I’d better at least look the part of a 21st century professional.

-So, I’m down in Nordstrom’s Rack and have successfully found and tried on a sweater, a pair of slacks, and a dress shirt that not only fit, but perhaps make me look like maybe I know what I’m talking about.
-I was about to head to the checkout counter when my eyes were drawn to a chocolate brown colored Western shirt with raised little cream colored bumps—a sort of reverse embossing—with curved pockets and beautiful brown and white snaps rather than buttons.
-It was what I envisioned a contemporary male would wear when chilling or hanging out, or “whatever.”
+So, after having made my way downtown and into the afore-mentioned store, I quickly found and tried on a sweater, a pair of slacks, and a dress shirt that not only fit, but made me look like maybe I knew what I’m talking about.
+I was about to head to the checkout counter when my eyes were drawn to a chocolate brown Western shirt with raised little cream colored bumps—a sort of reverse embossing—with curved pockets and beautiful brown and white snaps rather than buttons.
+It was what I envisioned a contemporary male would wear when “chillin’” or “hangin’ out”, or “whatever.”
 Perfect for one of the dinners I knew I’d be having with the search committee.

-This is how willfulness can harm us, especially those of us who had to harness our self-will in order stay alive or to escape abusive families.
+This is how willfulness can harm us, especially those of us who’ve had to harness our self-will in order to stay alive.
 It’s difficult for us to let go of our desires, wants, and preconceptions and let God guide us and lead us to the places, people and situations that are the right ones for us—the right fit, the right size.

 I wore the shirt once.
 It was tight and uncomfortable.
 It kept riding up my torso after I could no longer hold in my gut.
 And you know what?
 It really wasn’t the shirt for me.
 I was trying to be someone and something I’m not.